jiannan-xu/jiannan-xu.github.io/_pages/research.md

   - Supported by Faculty–Student Research Award (\$15,000) from the Graduate School

-- **AI Copyright Infringement: Customers, Creators, and Data Platforms** with Jane Yi Jiang and Jiding Zhang
+- **AI Copyright Infringement: Customers, Creators, and Data Platforms** with Jane Yi Jiang and Jiding Zhang.